-{\bf Large Vision Language Models (LVLMs).} The evolution of Large Language Models (LLMs)\cite{touvron2023llama, chowdhery2022palm, zhang2022opt} to accommodate multimodal inputs is a burgeoning field of interest.
-In order to tune interleaved image-text data, Flagmingo\cite{alayrac2022flamingo} designed a visual perceiver that incorporates the visual information into the adapter layer of LLM.
+The evolution of LLMs \cite{touvron2023llama, chowdhery2022palm, zhang2022opt} to accommodate multimodal inputs is a burgeoning field of interest.
+To tune interleaved image-text data, Flagmingo\cite{alayrac2022flamingo} designed a visual perceiver that incorporates the visual information into the adapter layers of the LLM.
 On the contrary, BLIP-2\cite{li2023blip2} aligns visual embeddings with textual embeddings with a Q-Former.
 A fully connected layer is subsequently used to feed the projected visual embeddings to LLM.
 Following the inclusion of instruction tuning from NLP\cite{wang2022self, honovich2022unnatural}, models like Mini-GPT4\cite{zhu2023minigpt}, mPLUG-OWL\cite{ye2023mplugowl}, InstructBLIP\cite{instructblip} have been developed.
 They preserve the Q-Former structure and improve the interface performance with curated instruction-following data.
 LLaVA\cite{liu2023llava} differs by projecting visual encoder outputs to the LLM through a trainable fully connected layer, optimized with the LLaVA-150K instruction dataset, which is commonly used for instruction tuning.
 More evidence of LVLMs' remarkable visual language understanding powers and task-specific adaptability comes from the unveiling of GPT-4V\cite{openai2023gpt4}.
-Some LVLMs\cite{chen2023shikra, kosmos-2, Qwen-VL, xuan2023pink,you2023ferret} recently have introduced referring expression comprehension data into their training regimes, endowing them with rudimentary object perception skills.
-Nonetheless, the precision in object localization and adaptability to complex environments remains a hurdle.
+Some LVLMs\cite{chen2023shikra, kosmos-2, Qwen-VL, xuan2023pink,you2023ferret} recently have introduced REC data into their training dataset, endowing them with basic object perception skills.
+Nonetheless, the precision in object localization and adaptability to complex scenarios remains a hurdle.
 To overcome these challenges, we present an exhaustive training benchmark and formulate a robust baseline purely based on LVLMs.